IATI/D-Portal/documents/customisation.md

 ```
 ctrack tint red 255 0 0

+```

 Create art/rgba/red.css with a 255,0,0 rgb tint using art/rgba/original.css as the template.

-```

 In this case, **red** is the filename for the new colourtheme.
 Running this command again will overwrite the current file.
 Additionally, any new class properties will override the original CSS so you can do small visual edits as well as large edits.

-Graphs
+Chart.js
 ==========================================

-We have created a simple javascript graph to display the top sectors, donors and countries.
+We have created a simple javascript graph (**chart.js**) to display the top sectors, donors and countries.

+You can find the source here - https://github.com/devinit/D-Portal/blob/master/ctrack/js/chart.js

 There are several options for customisation that have been kept simple but these can be expanded to more complex options if needed.